Header image

 Lawn Program:

-A lawn program also takes place September 22, 2018 to celebrate the Moon Festival or Harvest Festival.
-The stage of the lawn area becomes alive at 2:00 pm with the sights and sounds of China featuring traditional, colorful and acrobatic lion dances.
+A lawn program takes place February 17 & 18, 2024 to celebrate the Chinese New Year.
+The stage of the lawn area becomes alive with the sights and sounds of China featuring traditional, colorful and acrobatic lion dances.
 Dance, song, music and displays of martial arts add to the fun of this program.

 Foods served: